chenxiaolong/avbroot/README.md

         --directory extracted
     ```

-7. **[Initial setup only]** Flash the patched images and the AVB public key metadata.
-This sets up the custom root of trust.
-Future updates are done by simply sideloading patched OTA zips.
+    If you are using KernelSU, also add `--boot-partition @gki_kernel` to the command.

+4. Flash the partition images that were extracted.

+    This can be done by manually running `fastboot flash <partition> extracted/<partition>.img` for each image in the `extracted/` directory or by using the following script:

     ```bash
-    # Flash the boot images that were extracted
     for image in extracted/*.img; do
         partition=$(basename "${image}")
         partition=${partition%.img}

         fastboot flash "${partition}" "${image}"
     done
+    ```

-    # Flash the AVB signing public key
+5. Set up the custom AVB public key in the bootloader.

+    ```bash
     fastboot erase avb_custom_key
     fastboot flash avb_custom_key /path/to/avb_pkmd.bin
     ```

-8. **[Initial setup only]** Reboot into Android and run:
+6. **[Optional]** Before locking the bootloader, reboot into Android once to confirm that everything is properly signed.

+    Install the Magisk or KernelSU app and run the following command:

     ```bash
     adb shell su -c 'dmesg | grep libfs_avb'